gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. Obtain Apple Vision view transform **pose** matrix that indicates the device position and orientation in the world coordinate system.

 This is global and not tied to a specific eye.
-It has nothing do to with Compositor Services or the current frame's `Drawable`.
+It has nothing do to with Compositor Services or the current frame's `LayerRenderer.Drawable`.
 Instead, to obtain it, we need to use ARKit and more specifically the visionOS-specific [`WorldTrackingProvider`](https://developer.apple.com/documentation/arkit/worldtrackingprovider), which is a source of live data about the device pose and anchors in a person’s surroundings.
 Here is some code:

 ```swift
 // During app initialization